 Stribog Accessory Mounting

 Mounting a light to the Stribog SP9A1 is not as easy as you would think.
-The problem with the Stribog SP9A1 is it has a fairly short handguard and the handguard itself is fairly tall.
+The Stribog SP9A1has a fairly short handguard, and the handguard itself is fairly tall.
 So, getting your hand in a place on that gun where you can actually activate the light becomes an issue.

 I personally have a mod light mount with a mod button as far forward as it will go on the picatinny rail.
 I can reach the mod button with my thumb, but it’s as far to the end of the rail as the rail allows.

 Although the light bezel of the light would probably extend past the muzzle and I’m not sure how that would work ergonomically.
-You can definitely not activate it with your other hand though.
+You can definitely not activate it with your other hand.

-On the nine o’clock side of my gun I have an M-Lock QD mount mounted for the sling.
-On the left side, it’s completely naked as I don’t have anything I need to run there.
+On the nine o’clock side of my gun, I have an M-Lock QD mounted for the sling.
+The Stribog is completely naked as I don’t have anything I need to run there on the left side.

-On the bottom of the rail, there are 1913 picatinny slots, so you can mount some sort of angled foregrip on your Stribog pistol.
-I personally had a 3D experiment angled four grip that is designed specifically for the Stribog and fits it like a glove.
+On the bottom of the rail, there are 1913 picatinny slots so that you can mount an angled foregrip on your Stribog pistol.
+I personally had a 3D experiment angled four grips designed specifically for the Stribog and fits it like a glove.

-As you can see in the pictures, the texturing on it even matches the factory texturing on the grip of the gun.
+As you can see in the pictures, the texturing on it even matches the factory texturing on the gun’s grip.

 Mounting a Sling

 Mounting a sling to the Stribog is not easy in its factory format, you pretty much have to rig the gun up some way to mount a sling.